yearn/yoracle.link/README.md

 ## UniswapV2Oracle

-UniswapV2Oracle are sliding window oracle that uses observations collected over a window to provide moving price averages in the past `windowSize` with a precision of `windowSize / granularity`.
+UniswapV2Oracles are sliding window oracles that uses observations collected over a window to provide moving price averages in the past `windowSize` with a precision of `windowSize / granularity`.

 The `windowSize` was set to `4 hours`.
 Funding rates on major perpetual platforms are updated roughly every `8 hours`, for this reason `4 hours` was selected.
 The granularity is set to `4`, translating to roughly `1` reading every `hour`.